Govt Initiatives Against Child Labour Start Bearing Fruit: ILO - UrduPoint

 Govt Initiatives Against Child Labour Start Bearing Fruit: ILO

-The government's initiatives to end child labour have started bearing fruit as number of child labour in the country was gradually decreasing, said an official of International Labour Organization (ILO) here Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Mar, 2020 ) :The government's initiatives to end child labour have started bearing fruit as number of child labour in the country was gradually decreasing, said an official of International Labour Organization (ILO) here Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Mar, 2020 ) :The government's initiatives to end child labour have started bearing fruit as number of child labour in the country was gradually decreasing, said an official of International Labour Organization (ILO).

 Talking to APP he said the Ministry of Human Rights (MoHR) and ILO were extensively working on a coordinated plan for the well-being of children.